pradeepA2125/udacity_p5_home_service_robot/readme.md

 ### launch files have been configured for the custom map and world created in earlier projects
 * rviz config has been saved to default space direcltly and markers can be seen in rviz as view_navigation.launch is launced

+following ROS packages were used and the process of obtaining them is detailed below: gmapping turtlebot_teleop turtlebot_rviz_launchers turtlebot_gazebo